jw-cv/iohk-golang-backend/README.md

 ## Improvements

-- There are many things I would have liked to add to this project and there is always room for improvement.
+- While the project is functional, there are several enhancements I would have liked to implement.
-- I would have liked to make use of https://hasura.io/ or similar tools to generate the APIs and other boilerplate code from the database schema / single source of truth.
+- Utilizing tools like [Hasura](https://hasura.io/) to automatically generate APIs and boilerplate code directly from the database schema would streamline development and maintain a single source of truth to enhance maintainability.
-- Deploy this application to AWS and present a URL for ease of use.
+- Deploying the application to AWS, providing a live URL for easier access and testing.
-- Incorporate a CI/CD pipeline.
+- Setting up a CI/CD pipeline to automate testing, building, and deployment processes for continuous integration and delivery.
-- Add authentication, authorization and many more features to the frontend.
+- Adding authentication, authorization, and additional features to the frontend to enhance security and user experience.
-- The list goes on...
+- There's always more that can be done to improve scalability, performance, and functionality!

 ## Contact Information